-The school offers pupils arriving in \$1 the choice of two languages from French, Spanish or Gaelic.
-These two languages will be studied throughout \$1 to \$3.
-Those continuing with one or both of these languages in \$4 will be presented at National 4 or 5.
+All pupils coming into \$1 will follow an introductory course in Gaelic for the first term, along with one of either French or Spanish.
+They will then choose which two languages to pursue throughout \$1 and \$2.
+In \$3 pupils will continue with one or both of their languages, with the aim of completing the National 3 or National 4 course.
+In \$4, pupils will work towards National 5 qualifications.
 Assessment and evaluation of progress are included as part of the learning process, with language skills being developed through a wide range of activities.